svdwi/pe-statmal/README.md

 Stand-alone Python script for analyze PE file header and sections (number of sections, entropy of sections, suspicious section names, suspicious flags in characteristics of PE file etc ...) .

-I personally use this script almost daily during personal and professional research to quickly extract important information to determine if further analysis is needed .

 ## Features

 - File name